programmfabrik/fylr-install/customization/restore-easydb5.md

   --chunk 100 --size 1000 --limit 0
 ```

+If your fylr is inside a docker container: `docker exec -ti fylr fylr backup ...`.

+If you are using our docker.compose.yml: `--dir /srv/backup1` because /srv is already mapped to the outside. backup1 will be created.

 `--server` ,`--login` and `--password` refer to the source server

-`--purge` deletes a backup at `--dir …` in case there is already one
+`--purge` deletes the directory at `--dir …` in case there is already one.
+And re-creates it.

 Beware: No assets are stored in the backup files, only URLs.
 All assets are pulled via URL from the backupped instance during restore.
 (So it needs the backupped instance still running).